 Olympian Gail Emms has taken British badminton to the pinnacle of the world rankings.
 She has played since the age of four and first represented England in 1995.
-Since then, Gail has regularly played for her country, until she announced her retirement from international competition at the Beijing Olympics.
 With partner Nathan Robertson she became world number one in the mixed doubles, All England Champion, Commonwealth gold medallist and Olympic silver medallist, and was awarded an MBE in 2009 in recognition of her achievements.

 "Kingston was not just about studying for me.
 I grew up whilst I was there, I learnt to be independent and grew in self-confidence.
 Whether I'm on-court or off-court, the person I am today is largely down to what I learnt at Kingston."